ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       "count" : 10
     }

-For example, the following query will report two observations for the File Indicator ``AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA``:
+For example, the following query will report two Observations for the File Indicator ``AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA``:

 .. code::